pineman/pineman.github.io/posts/2023-05-07_ruby-bug-shell-gem.md

 I play with the gem's code, writing debug output to a file directly, resulting in a list of the IO objects the gem's trying to close, marking the one that fails.
-I don't know where the failing object comes from though, as I only have an hex address, so I come with the idea of monkey-patching `IO#initialize` [^3] to try and match up the IO objects.
+I don't know where the failing object comes from though, as I only have a hex address, so I come up with the idea of monkey-patching `IO#initialize` [^3] to try and match up the IO objects.
 This doesn't help, as the IO object that fails to `close` doesn't show up in my debug log.
 I then try essentially the same idea using `rbtrace` with `rbtrace -p $(pgrep ruby) -m 'IO#initialize(self, __source__)'`.
-Still, no avail.
+Still, to no avail.

 I then try various ruby versions, since the shell gem is a bit outdated or infrequently updated.
 Aha!
 It starts failing on 3.1.0, but succeeds